 The ZyWALL can block web features such as ActiveX controls, Java applets and cookies, as well as disable web proxies.
-The ZyWALL can block specific URLs by using the keyword feature.
-It also allows the administrator to define time periods and days during which content filtering is enabled.
+The ZyWALL can block or allow access to web sites that you specify.
+The ZyWALL can also block access to web sites containing keywords that you specify.
+You can define time periods and days during which content filtering is enabled and include or exclude a range of users on the LAN from content filtering.